Privacy Notice – Interpath Ltd

 This website is operated by Interpath Ltd (“Interpath Advisory”, “we” or “us”), a UK limited company with registered number 13225134.
-Interpath Ltd is an appointed representative of KPMG LLP which is authorised and regulated by the Financial Conduct Authority under FCA registration number 951782.
+Interpath Ltd is authorised and regulated by the Financial Conduct Authority under FCA registration number 951782.

 Who are we?

 This Privacy Notice applies to Interpath Ltd, which trades as Interpath Advisory.

 Who can you contact for privacy questions or concerns?

 If you have questions or comments about this Privacy Notice or how we handle personal data, please email firstname.lastname@example.org or send your correspondence to: Interpath Ltd, Data Privacy Office, c/o 10 Fleet Place, London, EC4M 7RB.

 We aim to respond within 30 days from the date we receive privacy-related communications.